adrian154/blog/blogposts/mobspawning.md

 | Water ambient               | Fish                   |
 | Miscellaneous               | Boats, minecarts, etc. |

-# Mob Cap Calculation
+# Mob Cap Basics

 The first spawning-related action that occurs during a game tick is the evaluation of the mob caps.
-During this step, the game iterates through all loaded entities and counts how many mobs in each [category](#mob-categories) exist.
+During this step, the game iterates through all loaded entities and counts how many mobs in each category exist.
 The basic idea behind the mob cap is that the number of mobs in each category that can spawn in the world is limited to a base setting for that category times the number of players.
 (Technically, the global mob cap is based on the number of loaded chunks, but this fact isn't really important unless players are clumped close together.)

 Generally speaking, monsters that have special attributes preventing them from despawning do not contribute to the mobcap, so the following groups aren't counted:
-- Mobs with the `PersistenceRequired` tag set to true
+- Mobs with the `PersistenceRequired` tag set to true (e.g. mobs that have been nametagged)
-- Mobs that are passengers (e.g. riding a boat or minecart)
+- Mobs that are riding an entity/vehicle
 - Fish and axolotls from buckets
 - Endermen carrying blocks
 - Raiders that are part of raids